-Minimial Creditble Coverage/MCC information for Businesses
+Minimial Creditble Coverage/MCC information for Businesses (updated on 12/30/08)

 It is important to be aware that starting on January 1, 2009, Massachusetts residents 18 years of age or older, who are NOT exempt from the Individual Mandate, will have to have health insurance that is deemed affordable to them at their income level AND meets "Minimal Creditable Coverage" (MCC) standards set by the Connector.
 It is very important to note that the Minimal Creditable Coverage requirement is being phased in.
-So for 2007 and 2008, one will only have to prove they have insurance and the insurance does not have to meet MCC standards for those years.
+So for 2007 and 2008, one will only have had to prove they have insurance and the insurance does not have to meet MCC standards for those years.
 There are also exceptions for the MCC requirement- i.e. some people may be exempt from having to have insurance that meets MCC standards in 2009 and beyond.

 No employer has to offer MCC compliant health plans to their employees.
 The burden is on an individual to make sure their health care plan meets MCC standards, not the business that employs them.
+In anycase, get it IN WRITING from your health care insurance carrier that your health plan is or is not MCC compliant.

 Key health plans a business may offer their employees that already meet MCC standards: